 The number of patients seeking body contouring surgery after significant weight loss has been steadily increasing.
 Anyone who is in good health and has lost a significant amount of weight may be a candidate for surgery.
-The best results occur in motivated individuals who have committed to a sustained lifestyle change involving diet and exercise.
-Body contouring surgery restores a youthful and elegant shape by removing loose skin and sculpting the figure.

 Why People Choose Contouring After Weight Loss